SUNY Downstate Medical Center

 The FCOIC understands the natural, expected, and often necessary complex relationships that promote essential scientific synergies between academic and commercial research enterprises and the educational mission.
 Therefore, the Management Plans, which are developed by the FCOIC in conjunction with the PI, typically include mechanisms of transparency, disclosure and third party oversight of both research operations needed to launch a commercialization process and enable special educational training opportunities in entrepreneurship while mitigating potential conflicts.
 In acknowledgement of that complexity, the FCOIC is composed of members with diverse practical and professional expertise from our academic medical center who together provide a broad range of perspectives that are essential for comprehensive and in-depth FCOI discussion.
 Voting members are SUNY faculty who carry out the institute's missions in education, research, and service; as such they are stakeholders who have the essential experience in these areas to identify, evaluate and manage financial conflicts of interests in these settings.
-Non-voting members provide critical expertise and guidance in each area of compliancy to ensure that the interests of the public, SUNY, SUNY-RF, the Federal government, and DMC are represented and that their respective legal mandates are met.
+Non-voting members provide critical expertise and guidance in each area of compliance to ensure that the interests of the public, SUNY, SUNY-RF, the Federal government, and DMC are represented and that their respective legal mandates are met.
 The key distinction is that the voting members actually carry out the activities that would come under regulation by these different regulatory bodies.
-Voting faculty members are appointed by the SrVPR or the OM for a 3 year term, and ex-officio (non-voting) members represent the Office of Technology Commercialization, the IRB, the RF of SUNY-DMC, and the Office of Compliance & Audit Services, who serve critical advisory roles.
+Voting faculty members are appointed by the President and/or his Designee for a 3 year term, and ex-officio (non-voting) members represent the Office of Technology Commercialization, the IRB, the RF of SUNY-DMC, and the Office of Compliance & Audit Services, who serve critical advisory roles.

 2018 Voting members

 - Nira Goldstein, MD, MPH (Otolaryngology)